ansible/galaxy_ng/docs/community/userguide.md

 ## Finding Roles

-Standalone roles are not yet presented in the UI, so search is only available via the api or galaxy cli.
+Standalone roles are searchable via the UI, api or galaxy cli.

+### UI
+In the left nav menu, click on "Legacy" and then "Legacy Roles".
+Once the legacy roles page loads, a filter tool will be present at the top of the page.
+Search options are keywords or tags.
+Tags come from the role's metadata file and are defined the role author.
+Keywords are a full text search across the role's namespace, name and description.

+### API

 The v1 rest api has filter parameter support similar to the current code on https://galaxy.ansible.com.